marcoromanelli-github/docs/quickstart/quickstart.md

 ## Login node

-Access to the cluster is provided through SSH [(What is SSH?)](https://www.youtube.com/watch?v=qWKK_PNHnnA&ab_channel=Tinkernut) to the login node.
+Access to the cluster is provided through SSH access to the login node.
 The login node serves as the gateway or entry point to the cluster.
-It is important to understand that the login node is not for running computationally intensive tasks itself.
-Instead, it is for tasks such as file management, editing, and job submission.
-The actual computational work is done on the compute nodes, which you access indirectly by submitting jobs through Slurm, the job scheduling system.
+Note that most software tools are not available on the login node and it is not for prototyping, building software, or running computationally intensive tasks itself.
+Instead, the login node is specifically for accessing the cluster and performing only very basic tasks, such as copying and moving files, submitting jobs, and checking the status of existing jobs.
+For development tasks, you would use one of the development nodes, which are accessed the same way as the large compute nodes.
+The compute nodes are where all the actual computational work is performed.
+They are accessed by launching jobs through Slurm with `sbatch` or `srun`.

 ## Scheduler policies